sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - Turn Off Notifications on Lock screen.
 - Lock Screen free from widgets and everything.
 - Taskbar should have almost every everyday use application pin.
 - Desktop should be empty.
-No Icons at all.
+No Icons at all except default in the settings.
-- Taskbar should contain apps, search bar, task view button, widgets, and always combine icons, and left alignment.
+- Taskbar should contain apps, search bar, task view button, widgets, and always combine icons, and center alignment.
-- Start Menu doesn't matter.
+- Start Menu default doesn't matter.
 - Alt + Tab should work with applications not with their tabs.
 - Rest Defaults.